Precipitous Labour – Causes, Symptoms, and Risks

 Here are some frequently asked questions related to precipitate labour:

-Precipitate labour can cause emotional changes in the mother because of stress or shock.
+The precipitate labour can cause emotional changes in the mother because of stress or shock.
 It can be hard to manage as the mother often feels things are out of control with no or less gap between labour pains.

 If you have had precipitate labour before, the chances of it happening again are higher.
-But, there have been cases wherein expectant mothers who have experienced rapid labour before have had normal labour, too.
+However, there have been cases wherein expectant mothers who have experienced rapid labour before have had normal labour, too.
 The course the labour would take as it progresses is different in each woman’s case.

-No, it is more likely that labour induction causes precipitous labour rather than prevent it, as is true when using something like prostaglandin.
+No, it is more likely that labour induction causes precipitous labour rather than prevents it, as is true when using something like prostaglandin.
 Your doctor is very unlikely to suggest that you induce labour as it can also increase the risk.

 If you have previously had precipitate labour, then your doctor is more likely to suggest that you give birth in a labour ward.
 This will prevent your baby from being born in an unwanted place, such as at home or in the car.
 It will also reduce the likelihood of any infections being contracted due to unsanitary situations.
 If you still feel unsure as to whether or not you will be able to get to the hospital on time, you can always have a midwife or ambulance sent over to the house.
-If you feel like you may be out and require time to reach the hospital, it is best to pack absorbent mats, towels, extra clothing, blanket, plastic bags, maternity pads etc., which can be used in case you go into labour before you reach the hospital.
+If you feel like you may be out and require time to reach the hospital, it is best to pack absorbent mats, towels, extra clothing, blankets, plastic bags, maternity pads, etc., which can be used in case you go into labour before you reach the hospital.
 As much as possible, try to have a medical expert with you when you go into labour, and get someone to take you to the hospital immediately after childbirth.

 Not all women end up with the average labour that takes some time to build up; therefore, labour can be quite unpredictable.
 Being prepared for any given situation is the best way to get through if you face it.